diffbot/docs/docs/api-search.md

 In order to search a collection, you must first create that collection using either Crawlbot or the Bulk API.
 A collection can be searched before a crawl or bulk job is finished.

+> Note: when using too many search query params, the query can [reportedly sometimes fail](error-bug-search-query-too-long).
+If you encounter this bug, please let us know at [support@diffbot.com](mailto:support@diffbot.com).

 ## Request

 To use the Search API, perform a GET request on the following endpoint: